litestar-org/litestar/docs/usage/11-testing.md

     assert response.text == "healthy"
 ```

-Since we would probably need to use the client in multiple places, its probably better to make it into a pytest fixture:
+Since we would probably need to use the client in multiple places, it's better to make it into a pytest fixture:

 ```python title="tests/conftest.py"
 import pytest